 The Section Director of the conference host Section and the VP Conferences will participate in all CHC monthly phone calls.
-The Section Director will assist the CHC in preparing an update of progress on the Conference Timing Roadmap and Checklist at the end of the each month and will assure that the most recent checklist will, upon request, be forwarded to APA California by email as an attachment for the Board meetings as they occur.
+The Section Director will assist the CHC in preparing an update of progress on the Conference Timing Roadmap and Checklist at the end of each month and will assure that a status report (e.g. the most recent checklist) will be forwarded to APA California when requested.

 D. The Top “Know These” List for Key CHC Subcommittees’ Work Programs

-The Conference Handbook discusses the responsibilities of various key CHC subcommittees in the following chapters.
-Below are some key points to know, learn, or ask about, before your work begins in earnest, during your initial discussions with the CHC Co-Chairs or the VP Conferences.
+The following information outlines the primary responsibilities of the key CHC subcommittees.
+Subcommittee Chairs should have an early discussion with the CHC Co-chairs or VP Conferences to understand these responsibilities.

 Programs Subcommittee:

-Prepare the Call for Presentations, with your Session Tracks descriptions and conference theme discussion, for availability at the prior year’s conference, most likely with “coming soon” or “open on X date in November/December”;
+Prepare the Call for Presentations, with a description of the session tracks and conference theme for release in November or December following the prior year’s conference.

-The online submittal and review system is working well and the Programs Subcommittee chair/co-chairs will receive a briefing on it early in the process;
+Early in the process, the Programs Subcommittee chair/co-chairs will receive a briefing from the Chapter’s contractor who administers the online submittal and review system.

-The date by which the Programs Subcommittee should complete its session selection will seem early in the calendar year, but there are many steps to confirm sessions, set sessions in schedules, and assign rooms that take place over time after sessions are selected;
+The Programs Subcommittee should complete its session selection early in the process since there are additional steps to complete, including allowing time for Chapter review and producing and posting the Glance before the start of conference registration.

-The Programs Subcommittee has an ongoing role in considering changes to submitted sessions, confirming speakers, reviewing draft Conference-at-a-Glance and sections of the draft program document;
+The Programs Subcommittee has an ongoing role in considering changes to submitted sessions, confirming speakers, reviewing the Glance and sections of the draft program document.

-Student sessions may be received as part of the submittal process but are not part of the sessions you are seeking to fill out the overall conference program: they should be referred to the Student Subcommittee which may also be developing or soliciting student sessions.
+Student sessions may be received as part of the submittal process but are not part of the sessions you are responsible for selecting: these should be referred to the Student Subcommittee which may also be developing or soliciting student sessions.

 Mobile Workshop Subcommittee:

-The Mobile Workshop (MW) schedule follows the same timeline as that of the regular sessions;
+The Mobile Workshop (MW) schedule follows a similar timeline as the regular sessions; the MW titles, descriptions, times, duration, costs, and proposed CM credits must be determined before the start of early registration.

-Mobile Workshops are not submitted through the online submittal process – they are managed by the MW Subcommittee but do use a form to collect data similar to that for sessions;
+Mobile Workshops are not submitted through the online submittal process – they are managed by the MW Subcommittee; however, the organizer of each selected MW must complete a session proposal form (or similar form), including tour leader bios, to receive CM credits.

-The Subcommittee may broadcast to the Section a Call for Mobile Workshop proposals & topics similar to the one for sessions, however, it probably is more likely to develop a program that covers destinations and subject matter more comprehensively if the subcommittee develops the topics & destinations and seeks Section members to conduct the mobile workshops;
+The Subcommittee may broadcast to the Section a Call for Mobile Workshop proposals similar to the one for sessions.
+Alternatively, the Subcommittee may prefer to identify topics and destinations in advance and seeks Section members to organize and conduct the MWs;

-The data needed for MWs is the same as what is needed for regular sessions: title, abstracts, bios, contact info

-A matrix will be developed that lists the MWs in order of date and start/ending time, CM credit to be earned, and food, transportation and miscellaneous costs that add up to the charge for the MW;
+A matrix should be developed that lists the MWs in order of date and start/ending time, CM credit to be earned, and food, transportation and miscellaneous costs that add up to the charge for the MW; a dry run is recommended to ensure that the allotted time is realistic.
+MWs will be reviewed by the Chapter to determine if supplemental insurance coverage is needed.

-Offering too many MWs, particularly on similar/same topics, will split those registering and could cause the # of registrants to fall below a critical mass for a bus rental;
+Offering too many MWs, particularly on similar/same topics, will split those registering and could cause the number of registrants to fall below a critical mass for a bus rental;

-It is typical that some MWs will need to be cancelled a month or so before the conference; there is no fault; but do not make irreversible commitments to anyone or any provider prior to being assure the MW is a go;
+Some MWs may need to be cancelled a month or so before the conference due to insufficient registration, so do not make irreversible commitments to anyone or any provider prior to being assure the MW is a go;

-HPN arranges MW transportation on busses but Subcommittee arranges transit or walking tours.
+The Conference Management Contractor arranges charter bus transportation but the Subcommittee arranges transit or walking tours.

 Special Events/Opening Reception Subcommittee:

-HPN works with the Subcommittee from the beginning to detail all the requirements of, and permits for, the opening reception;
+The Conference Management Contractor works with the Subcommittee from the beginning to detail all the requirements of, and permits for, the opening reception.